ShaunJPartridge/Data-Analytics-Portfolio/Python/Avg-Covid-Death-Project/README.md

 - [csv](https://docs.python.org/3/library/csv.html) - reads and writes tabular data in CSV format
 - [math](https://docs.python.org/3/library/math.html) - allows access for mathematical functions used in project

+# Result

+The average age of someone dying from COVID-19 is: 73.5.
+The standard deviation of the mean is: 0.65.